 Image-based abuse occurs when intimate, nude or sexual images are shared without the consent of those depicted, or a threat to share the content is made.

 If your child is involved in image based abuse, they may not realise the seriousness of the situation, or that they’re breaking the law by sharing someone else’s sexual content with others.

-There are serious implications for storing and sharing sexual content of those under the age of 18, which is also considered to be child sexual exploitation material.
+There are serious implications for storing and sharing sexual content of those under the age of 18, which is also considered to be child abuse material.

 In talking to your child about this topic, you can draw on current learnings at school about respectful relationships.
 They should be aware that these concepts apply to interactions they have with others online as well.

 We encourage children and young people to apply critical thinking and to think before sharing anything online to ensure the safety and wellbeing of not only themselves, but those they interact with.